It’s time for spring backyard clean up

 Fayette County Master Gardener coordinator and interim location Master Gardner coordinator for western Pennsylvania counties consisting of Fayette, Greene, Washington, and Westmoreland.
 The exception, she mentioned, is spring-flowering shrubs:

 You need to wait until once they bloom.’
-Spring flowering flowers encompass azaleas and rhododendrons, said Sesler, including the same advice, applies to spring-flowering trees, together with flowering cherry or crabapple.
-If you’ve got fruit bushes, you want to prune in particular for them to bloom,’’ observed Sesler.
+Spring flowering flowers encompass azaleas and rhododendrons, said Sesler, including the same advice applies to spring-flowering trees and flowering cherry or crabapple.
+If you’ve got fruit bushes, you want to prune in particular for them to bloom,” observed Sesler.

-Those who are unsure when their trees and flowers may bloom can call the Penn State Extension’s garden hotline at 724-438-0111.
-Once all this yard waste is collected, homeowners may also want to attempt composting.
-If you don’t use numerous herbicides, you could compost grass clippings, smaller twigs, and leaves.
+Those unsure when their trees and flowers may bloom can call the Penn State Extension’s garden hotline at 724-438-0111.
+Homeowners may also want to attempt composting once all this yard waste is collected.
+You could compost grass clippings, smaller twigs, and leaves if you don’t use numerous herbicides.

-Said Sesler, who advised additionally checking with your nearby municipality to peer if it has a collection website online for yard waste.
-Now is likewise a good time to do a soil test,’’ said Sesler.
-“You can find out in case you want to feature lime or fertilizer.
+Said Sesler, who advised additionally checking with your nearby municipality to see if it has a collection website online for yard waste.
+Now is likewise a good time to do a soil test,” said Sesler.
+“You can find out if you want to feature lime or fertilizer.
 A soil check will let you know what you need to do.

-The Penn State Extension website also advises in an editorial on “Spring backyard care recommendations for water first-rate,’’ “Inspect for bare spots for your garden and landscape beds, especially if they are placed on a hillside.
+In an editorial, the Penn State Extension website also advises that “Spring backyard care recommendations for water first-rate” “Inspect for bare spots for your garden and landscape beds, especially if placed on a hillside.
 A thick lawn produces much less runoff than a thin garden with exposed soil.
-Reseed grass in mid-spring, whilst the danger of difficult frost is passed; however, it’s nevertheless too early for most weeds to develop.
-Add a layer of mulch to bare planting beds every time, and keep in mind planting them completely with native meadow vegetation or groundcover before summer warmth arrives.
+Reseed grass in mid-spring while the danger of difficult frost is passed; however, it’s too early for most weeds to develop.
+Add a layer of mulch to bare planting beds every time, and keep in mind planting them completely with native meadow vegetation or ground cover before summer warmth arrives.

-Sesler stated to don’t forget the last frost date whilst doing spring planting.
+Sesler said not to forget the last frost date while doing spring planting.
 For this area, the ultimate spring frost date is generally May 15.
-You can plant perennials now, but for any vegetables or annuals, you need to wait till the last frost earlier than you plant,’’ Sesler said.
+You can plant perennials now, but for any vegetables or annuals, you need to wait till the last frost earlier than you grow,” Sesler said.

 But this may be a time to begin thinking about planting — what areas of the yard to apply and what kind of flowers to put in.
 Horticulture professionals advise selecting native flora for yards and gardens.
 Sesler cited, “Because they are adapted to the environment, native vegetation doesn’t require a variety of care, and wildlife uses them for meals.